South Africa Childcare Volunteers

-You'll be staying in a fantastic volunteer house for the duration of your stay, where you’ll share a dorm-style room with up to five other volunteers (not all necessarily from the same project as you).
+You'll be staying in a fantastic volunteer house for the duration of your stay, where you’ll share a single sex dorm-style room with up to five other volunteers (not all necessarily from the same project as you).
 The house has three bathrooms that include western-style toilets and hot water.
-There are also a number of communal areas including a comfortable lounge with sofas, large dining area, a balcony, and a garden area with BBQ and swimming pool.
-Wifi is also available, and is paid for upfront on arrival (100R/£6.5 per week).
+There are also a number of communal areas including a comfortable lounge with sofas, large dining area, a balcony, and a garden area with BBQ area.
+Wifi is also available, and is paid for upfront on arrival (100R per week).
 While in the house you will be responsible for keeping the place clean so please tidy up after yourself, especially in the kitchen.

 Meals aren’t included as part of your programme, apart from the evening meal on the first night, but there is a communal kitchen complete with cookers, lots of fridge space, microwave, toaster and other kitchen utensils for cooking, although you’re more than welcome to order takeaway instead!